 Leases in which the Group does not transfer substantially all the risks and rewards incidental to ownership of an asset are classified as operating leases.
+Rental income is recognised in 'other income' in the consolidated statement of income.

 Intangible assets